Carbohydrates are optically active poly-alcoholic aldehydes or ketones.

 - It is 5 carbon saccharide is an aldopentose.

-- It is obtained from guar gum and also hydrolysis of vegetable matter.
+- It can be obtained from guar gum, gum arabic, plum, cherry gums, and hydrolysis of vegetable matter.

 - But (L) is available in plenty in nature.